RoadrunnerWMC/Cobra/readme.md

     * A text file containing scripts
     * A JSON file containing important address values required for patching
 * Edit the text-file scripts to your heart's content
-* Use `cobra encode` to convert the text file to a binary file (.wms, a simple custom format)
+* Use `cobra encode` to convert the text file to a binary file (.wmsc, a simple custom format)
 * Compile a patch for the game's code using the auto-detected addresses from step 1

 ## Setup